topi314/LavaSrc/README.md

       playlistLoadLimit: 1 # The number of pages at 50 tracks each
       artistLoadLimit: 1 # The number of pages at 10 tracks each
       recommendationsLoadLimit: 10 # Number of tracks
+    tidal:
+      countryCode: "US"
+      searchLimit: 6 # How many search results should be returned
+      token: "your tidal token" # the token used for accessing the tidal api.
 ```

 ### Plugin Info